Moon2Di/documentation/en/blockchain-services/emerdns/i2p-domain-name-registration-based-on-blockchain.md

 centralized structure was considered a single point of denial.
 But today, a suitable structure already exists: Blockchain.

-In the heart of the cryptocurrency [Emercoin](http://emercoin.com) is a special version of blockchain having additional functionality that is - recording and storing arbitrary pairs of the **name-&gt;value** pairs, [Name / Value Storage - NVS](../Emercoin_NVS).
+In the heart of the cryptocurrency <a href="http://emercoin.com/en/">Emercoin</a> is a special version of blockchain having additional functionality that is - recording and storing arbitrary pairs of the **name-&gt;value** pairs, [Name / Value Storage - NVS](/en/blockchain-services/emernvs.md).
 This technology is already applied to various blockchain services, in particular, in decentralized, uncensorable DNS zones for .lib, .emc, .coin, .bazar, and DNS server built right into emercoin wallet.